VictorRodriguez/hobbies/stx-specs/multi-os-2004471-linuxbuilder-tool_new.rst

 Developer impact
 =================

-Extend functionality of STX developers to ubuntu base systems and other rpm base OSs to take advantage of these other OSs
+Extend functionality of STX developers to Ubuntu base systems and other rpm base OSs to take advantage of these other OSs

 Upgrade impact